 Once the skies cleared up, I continued my trek downtown.
-I was soon greeted by an elegant, golden-tiled arch with a pair of bronze statutes flanking the sides.
-Unlike DC’s tiny and rapidly diminishing enclave, Chinatown Boston has established a foothold since the late 19th century, and now the only surviving Sino-Chinese community in New England.
+I was greeted by an elegant, golden-tiled arch.
+A pair of bronze statutes flanked the sides.
+Unlike DC’s tiny and rapidly diminishing enclave, Chinatown Boston has established a strong foothold.
+In existence since the late 19th century, it is now the only surviving Sino-Chinese community in New England.

 In the mid 1800’s, the lure of gold and construction of the transcontinental railroad brought the first wave of Chinese immigrants to America.
 The Chinese were paid lower wages than their counterparts causing the Whites to begin fearing for their jobs resulting in anti-Chinese sentiment.
 To escape the discrimination, many of the Chinese moved east and their communities became increasingly segregated.

 The first Chinese migrated to Boston from San Francisco in 1870 to break up a strike at the Sampson Shoe Factory.
 Chinatown along Harrison Street was created due to the anti-Chinese movement and the desire to separate the community from the rest of the city.